Unit Guide for Daily Warm-Ups

 • Monday: Who was Franklin D. Roosevelt?

-• Tuesday: What was the New Deal?
+• Tuesday: What was the goal of the New Deal?

 • Friday: What is one lasting impact of the New Deal today?